rainlanguage/rain-sdk/docs/classes/rulebuilder.md

 // to import:
 import { RuleBuilder } from "rain-sdk"

-// to build the multi-currency rule-based StateConfig: const vmStateConfig = new RuleBuilder([currency1, currency2, ...])
+// to from the multi-currency rule-based StateConfig: const vmStateConfig = new RuleBuilder([currency1, currency2, ...])

-// to build a single condition's StateConfig of a single Rule: const conditions = RuleBuilder.getConditionConfig(condition)
+// to from a single condition's StateConfig of a single Rule: const conditions = RuleBuilder.getConditionConfig(condition)

-// to build a ConditionGroup StateConfig: const rule = RuleBuilder.getConditionGroup(conditionGroup)
+// to from a ConditionGroup StateConfig: const rule = RuleBuilder.getConditionGroup(conditionGroup)

-//to build a single price or quantity StateConfig: const quantity = RuleBuilder.getQPConfig(quantity) const price = RuleBuilder.getQPConfig(price)
+//to from a single price or quantity StateConfig: const quantity = RuleBuilder.getQPConfig(quantity) const price = RuleBuilder.getQPConfig(price)